chrisemunt/mg-dbx/README.md

 * Note: use **function\_bx** to receive the result as a Node.js Buffer.

+## <a name="TProcessing"></a> Transaction Processing

+M DB Servers implement Transaction Processing by means of the methods described in this section.
+When implementing transactions, care should be taken with JavaScript operations that are invoked asynchronously.
+All the Transaction Processing methods describe here can only be invoked synchronously.

+* With YottaDB, these methods are only available over network based connectivity to the DB Server.

+### Start a Transaction

+       result = db.tstart(<parameters>);

+* At this time, this method does not take any arguments.
+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result = db.tstart();

+### Determine the Transaction Level

+       result = db.tlevel(<parameters>);

+* At this time, this method does not take any arguments.
+* Transactions can be nested and this method will return the level of nesting.
+If no Transaction is active this method will return zero.
+Otherwise a positive integer will be returned to represent the current depth of Transaction nesting.

+Example:

+       tlevel = db.tlevel();

+### Commit a Transaction

+       result = db.tcommit(<parameters>);

+* At this time, this method does not take any arguments.
+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result = db.tcommit();

+### Rollback a Transaction

+       result = db.trollback(<parameters>);

+* At this time, this method does not take any arguments.
+* On successful completion this method will return zero, or an error code on failure.

+Example:

+       result = db.trollback();

 ## <a name="DBClasses"></a> Direct access to InterSystems classes (IRIS and Cache)

 ### Invocation of a ClassMethod